1. Kensington Brewing Company

 2. Amsterdam Brewing Company

 - Located on Queens Quay, the large Amsterdam Brewhouse has a menu created with beer and brewing ingredients, an outdoor patio and balcony, 2 bars, and a large dining area.
 Choose from a list of pre-selected flights; Richmond & John: a sample of lighter beers, King & Portland: a variety ranging from an IPA to Amber Ale, Front & Bathurst: a sample of hoppier beers, and Leaside: a selection of current seasonal beers.

 3. Steam Whistle Brewing

-- A short walk from Amsterdam Brewhouse, is Steam Whistle Brewing serving Canada’s premium pilsner.
+- A short walk from Amsterdam Brewhouse is Steam Whistle Brewing, serving Canada’s premium pilsner.
 The brewery serves 2 variations of the pilsner: filtered and unfiltered.
 The unfiltered pilsner, having a thicker wheat bier color and consistency, is only available at the brewery.
-The large taproom has a small menu and is dog friendly.
+The large, dog friendly taproom has a small menu.
 Brewery tours are every Friday and Saturday from 11:30am – 5:00pm and Sunday 11:30am – 4:00pm.
 Tours last about 30 minutes.

 4. Left Field Brewery

 - Left Field Brewery is a popular location to watch the Toronto Blue Jays.
 This brewery closely monitors their occupancy for both humans and dogs.
 Arrive before the game to avoid waiting in line.
 Check the schedule for events and food truck appearances.
 Brewery tours are offered Saturday and Sunday at 1:00pm, $10 per person.
 We recommend Go Ahead, a raspberry and hibiscus Gose.

 5. 3 Brasseurs